 Welcome to the third and latest incarnation of Maverick Philosopher.
 I began this weblog in May of 2004 and have kept it up continuously on different servers, missing only a few days.
 I'm in this game 'for the duration,' as long as health and eyesight hold out.
-It has proven to be deeply satisfying, not the least reason for which being that my scribbling has attracted a large number of like-minded individuals, some of whom I have met in the flesh, and have come to value highly as friends.
+It has proven to be deeply satisfying, not the least reason for which being that my writing has attracted a large number of like-minded individuals, some of whom I have met in person, and have come to value highly as friends.

 What you need to know is that this weblog is just one philosopher's online journal, notebook, common place book, workshop, soapbox, sandbox, literary litter box, and online filing cabinet.
 A lot of what I write here is unpolished and tentative.
 I explore the cartography of ideas along many paths.
 Here below we are in statu viae, and it is fitting that our thinking should be exploratory, meandering, and undogmatic.
 Nothing human, and thus nothing philosophical, is foreign to me.